dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ---

-For these experiments, and for our probing results later, we mostly tested on the Pythia model series.
+For these experiments, and for our probing results later, we mostly tested on the Pythia model suite.
 This is a nice series of models from EleutherAI with a variety of sizes.
-But what really makes Pythia useful is that they publish 154 different "revisions" of each model, where each is pretrained for a different number of steps.
+But what really makes Pythia useful is that they publish 154 different "revisions" or "checkpoints" of each model, where each is pretrained for a different number of steps.
 This lets us investigate how concepts evolve in the model during pre-training.